timsampson/cs50club/README.md

 Once these requirements have been demonstrated in a simple form, making a more complex apps based on this template and these workflows can be implimented much more quickly.
 I will using this project as a template for quite a few projects this year and beyond.

+# Challenges and Gotchas

+- Display: having the UI update only after the data has been fetched.
+- NPM installs: which package is absolutely needed as a development, project or global install?
+When jumping around machines during this project, it was a bit of a pain.
+Once I started spinning up dev containers, it was easy to clarify the needs, as each new container was a clean start, I could minimize the steps and still confirm a successful deploy.
+- Node scripts: When the build worked and I started with a newly cloned project, the build failed as there was no dist folder checked in.
+Git doesn't like empty folders, so the workaround was creating a new folder on each build.
+The Node.js docs were actually quite helpful.

+* Is one page enough?: I initially had a home page with a special display only for the teacher login along with the signup, but as I worked on the UI, I realized I should narrow down the project and use the time to resolve issues such as the UI updating without having up to date URLS, table contents or the user name.

 # References and Related Links

-For integrating a Google Sheet with a web app, the Youtube playlist [Google Apps Script - Web App Tutorial](https://www.youtube.com/watch?v=RRQvySxaCW0&list=PLv9Pf9aNgemt82hBENyneRyHnD-zORB3l) was invaluable.
+For integrating a Google Sheet with a web app, the YouTube playlist [Google Apps Script - Web App Tutorial](https://www.youtube.com/watch?v=RRQvySxaCW0&list=PLv9Pf9aNgemt82hBENyneRyHnD-zORB3l) was invaluable.

-For the build setup I followed the walkthrough _CLASP Web App, Google Apps Script, Parcel JS, Nodemon, Node JS Workflow Setup Tutorial_ [Watch on Youtube](https://www.youtube.com/watch?v=Nf9ExEkySjo), as a guide, as always this author does a great job in stepping through the example.
+For the build setup I followed the walkthrough _CLASP Web App, Google Apps Script, Parcel JS, Nodemon, Node JS Workflow Setup Tutorial_ [Watch on YouTube](https://www.youtube.com/watch?v=Nf9ExEkySjo), as a guide, as always this author does a great job in stepping through the example.

 [Command Line Interface using clasp](https://developers.google.com/apps-script/guides/clasp)